Make Your Own Pork Potstickers

 2. Line a baking sheet with a piece of wax paper or parchment paper.

 3. To wrap a potsticker, scoop about 2 teaspoons of the pork mixture into the center of the dumpling wrapper.
-Gently press the mixture into a round shape, so it will be easier to wrap.
+Gently press the mixture into a round shape.

-4. Wet your finger with water and gently brush water all around the edges of the wrapper (this will help the wrapper stick to itself when pressed together).
+4. Wet your finger with water and gently brush water all around the edges of the wrapper.

 5. Fold the wrapper into a half moon shape, using fingers to pinch the middle of the two layers firmly together.

-8. Place your completed potsticker on your lined baking sheet.
+8. Place the completed potsticker on the lined baking sheet.

-1. Heat a tablespoon of oil in a nonstick skillet over medium high heat.
-Swirl oil around the skillet so that the entire surface is oiled.
+1. Heat a tablespoon of oil in a nonstick skillet over medium-high heat (approximately 375°F (190°C)).
+Swirl oil around the skillet.

-2. When oil is hot, place a few potstickers in the skillet, pleat side up.
-They should not be touching.
+2. Place a few potstickers in the skillet, pleat side up, ensuring they are not touching.

-3. Pour about 2 tablespoons water evenly over the dumplings in the skillet, then cover immediately, and turn the heat to medium.
+3. Pour about 2 tablespoons of water evenly over the dumplings, cover immediately, and turn the heat to medium.

 4. Cook covered until the water is evaporated and potstickers are cooked through, about 3 minutes.

-5. Remove the cover and flip one potsticker to see whether the bottom side is charred/browned.
-If it’s not, turn the heat up to medium high heat and cook until the bottom side turns golden brown, about 1 minute.
+5. Remove the cover and flip a potsticker to check if the bottom is browned.
+If not, turn the heat to medium-high (approximately 375°F (190°C)) and cook until golden brown, about 1 minute.

 6. Transfer cooked potstickers to a plate.